AECHE7/2PSUDOKU/DEPLOYMENT.md

 ### 🚨 WebSocket Connection Failed
 1. Check that Daphne is running (not Gunicorn)
-2. Verify Redis is accessible
+2. If running multiple instances, ensure `REDIS_URL` is set and reachable; otherwise run a single instance or set up Redis
 3. Check ASGI configuration in `config/asgi.py`

 ## Debugging Steps